deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 that have the same `hash` value are very likely to have the same content and should be treated as duplicates.

 #### Document Type

-The document type is in the column `doctype`.
-The following types are
-distinguished: _toc_, _review_, and _other_.
-The document type is either derived from the directory or optionally from the metadata.
-If the document type cannot be determined, the type _other_ is automatically set.
+The document type is specified in the `doctype` column.
+It can either be derived from metadata or from the path of the document.

 #### Language